 - Rich-Robertson, Ashley (in progress; University of Waikato).
 Saltmarsh restoration methods and efficacy.

 - Weaver, Shannon (in progress, University of Waikato).
 Effects of introduced crab on native crab fisheries.

-- Cade, Octavia (under examination, University of Waikato).
+- Cade, Octavia (2017, University of Waikato).
 Seagrass restoration strategies and germination factors of the Zostera muelleri beds at Whāingaroa Harbour, Raglan.